OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 The `Security context` section defines the [container resource security context options](https://g.octopushq.com/KubernetesContainerSecurityContext).

 The `Allow privilege escalation` section controls whether a process can gain more privileges than its parent process.
+Note that this field is implied when the `Privileged` option is enabled.

 The `Privileged` section runs the container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.